baldengineers/3D-Engine/README.md

 # 3D-Engine
-Making a 3D engine from scratch in C
+Making a 3D engine from scratch (and SDL) in C